 The SMALL CRAFT ROUTE

-The SMALL CRAFT ROUTE along the east and north coast of Georgina Bay is a stunning route through the 30,000 islands.
+The SMALL CRAFT ROUTE along the east and north coast of Georgian Bay is a stunning route through the 30,000 islands.
 This part of Georgian Bay rivals the sailing grounds of the Greek Islands for its beauty and challenge.

 The scenery is breathtaking and the sailing is arguably the most challenging in North America.
 That challenge comes from the navigation demands placed on the master plus the added element of weather.